saylordotorg/course_cs403/Unit10.md

+---
+layout: default
+title: "CS403: Introduction to Modern Database Systems"
+course_description: "A study of database architecture and the components used in implementation.
+Topics include using the Structured Query Language, file structures and access methods, database modeling, design, and user interface,components of database management systems, and information storage and retrieval."
+next: ../Unit11
+previous: ../Unit09
+---
 **Unit 10: The Join Statement** <span id="10"></span> *Programmers frequently join data from a number of different tables in order to obtain more information.
 They also—perhaps even more